Elektrobit/ebcl_template/docs/tests/performance.md

 and mounted in the early userspace, if the kernel cmdline parameter _test_overlay_, pointing to the partition, is provided.
 This is implemented for the _arm64/qemu/ebcl_ images.
-You can find the impementation in the [init.sh.template](https://github.com/Elektrobit/ebcl_template/images/arm64/qemu/ebcl/init.sh.template).
+You can find the implementation in the [init.sh.template](https://github.com/Elektrobit/ebcl_template/images/arm64/qemu/ebcl/init.sh.template).

 These test overlays provide a quite simple way to extend images with test extensions